 Intel processors, such as the Intel Core i7-4770K, have a base clock speed of 3.40GHz, a turbo boost frequency of 3.70GHz, and an 8MB L3 cache.

-They also consume less power than AMD processors and produce less heat when in use.
-If you compare these two types of processors side by side, Intel CPUs will always be at the top of the list with their energy efficiency and lower temperature requirements.
+They also consume less power than AMD processors and produce less heat.
+If you compare these two types of processors, Intel CPUs will always be at the top of the list with their energy efficiency and lower temperature requirements.

 Core i9 & X-series enthusiast-level processors

-Intel’s Core i9 and X-series enthusiast-level processors are the company’s newest models.
-These CPUs are specifically designed for gaming, content creation, and overclocking enthusiasts who demand the best performance possible.
+The company’s newest models are Intel’s Core i9 and X-series enthusiast-level processors.
+These CPUs are designed for gaming, content creation, and overclocking enthusiasts who demand the best performance possible.

 The AMD Ryzen 2700X is also an 8 core processor but has lower base clock speeds than the Intel Core 7900X at 3.7GHZ and a higher turbo boost frequency of 4.3GHz with 16MB L3 as opposed to the Intel Core i9-7900X’s 16MB L2 cache.